Pat-Fio0801/ACP_Final_Project/README.md

  - **Profit Calculation**: Calculate weekly profits based on dales and operational costs.
  - **User-Friendly Menu**: Easy to read and view menu interface for daily operations.
  - **Processing Returns**: For returning fruits and recording the refunded money in return.
+ - **CSV-based Database**: Acting as the inventory for the fruits and helps record sales more efficiently.

 # Prerequisites: